-How many times have you promised to start an exercise on a Monday because it was the 1st of the month?
+How many times have you promised to start exercising again on a Monday?
 Have you ever woken up late for your morning workout, concluded the rest of your week was ruined, and pledged to resume your workout program the following week?
 I’ll bet you’ve broken your New Year’s diet with some naughty foods and then reneged on dieting all together with the plan to change “FOR REAL” on January 1st of the next year.

 Why does it have to be so ALL or NOTHING when it comes to achieving physical fitness?